johann8/alpine-meshcentral/README.md

 ## Mongo database backup

 ## Mongo Database restore
 To restore back backup, just install a MeshCentral server, make sure it works correctly.
-Stop it, wipe the old “meshcentral-data” and “meshcentral-files” and put the backup version instead.
+Stop it, wipe the old `meshcentral-data` and `meshcentral-files` and put the backup version instead.
 If using MongoDB, copy the mongodump-xxx.archive back, make sure to clean up any existing `meshcentral` database.
 Restore backup.

 - Unzip `meshcentral` backup on docker host
 ```bash